 Every institution wishing to apply for CFI funding and/or receive and administer CFI funding must request confirmation of eligibility from the CFI.
 Proposals for funding will only be accepted from an institution once its eligibility has been confirmed.
-Detailed eligibility conditions are described in the following sections.
+An institution wishing to be recognized as eligible must provide the information requested below and submit a document that demonstrates that the eligibility conditions are satisfied.